This comprehensive Regular Food Intolerance Test Kit measures your sensitivity to the following:

 Alternaria, Aspergillus, Botrytis, Candida Albicans, Cephalosporium, Cladosporium, Curvularia Specifera, Epicoccum Nigrum, Fusarium, Helminthosporium, Hormodendrum, Monilla Sitophila, Mucor Racemosus, Penicillium, Phoma Herbarum, Pullularia, Rhizopus Nigrican, Rhodotorula, Spondylocladium, Trichoderma

-It's a common knowledge that in order to keep our body healthy, we need to eat food that are filled with nutrients and energy.
+It's common knowledge that in order to keep our body healthy, we need to eat food that are filled with nutrients and energy.
 Nutritious foods like vegetables, fruits, milk, and fish help in creating new cells and keep existing ones working properly.
-However, despite the nutritional value that these kinds of food offer us, some of them may just trigger food sensitivities to some individuals.
+However, despite the nutritional value that these kinds of food offer us, some of them may just trigger food sensitivities in some individuals.

 Food intolerance and food allergy affect anyone.
 In the US, food allergy is a growing public concern.
-In a statistics report published by the Food Allergy & Anaphylaxis Network, eight foods account for 90 percent of all food-allergic reactions in the US, such as milk, eggs, peanuts, tree nuts (e.g., walnuts, almonds, cashews, pistachios, pecans), wheat, soy, fish, and shellfish.
+In a statistics report published by the Food Allergy & Anaphylaxis Network, eight foods account for 90 percent of all food-allergic reactions in the US, such as milk, eggs, peanuts, tree nuts (e.g., walnuts, almonds, cashews, pistachios, pecans), wheat, soy, fish and shellfish.

 In the UK and Ireland, about 5 in 100 of the adult population are lactose intolerant.
 Some people with lactose intolerance find that they can cope with small amounts of milk in their diet, such as a milk glaze on pastry, or one or two pieces of chocolate, but the amount that someone can tolerate varies from person to person.